 Generally, forbearance is a qualitative indicator of a significant increase in credit risk and an expectation of forbearance may constitute evidence that an exposure is credit-impaired/in default.
 A customer needs to demonstrate consistently good payment behaviour over a period of time before the exposure is no longer considered to be credit-impaired/in default or the PD is considered to have decreased such that the loss allowance reverts to being measured at an amount equal to 12-month ECL.

-Notes to the Interim Consolidated and Separate Financial Statements for the six month period ended 30 June 2023
+Notes to the Consolidated and Separate Financial Statements for the Year Ended 31 December 2023

 3.2.15 Definition of default

 The Group considers a financial asset to be in default when;